BKP-Affine Coordinates and Emergent Geometry of Generalized Br\'ezin-Gross-Witten Tau-Functions: Emergence of Quantum Spectral Curve of Type

 \ee where $S = \hbar\cdot N$.
 By taking the semi-classical limit, we obtain the following function $H(x,y)$ on the $(x,y)$-plane: \be H(x,y) = (x^2y^2-S^2) \Big(y-\frac{1}{2x^2}(x^2y^2-S^2)\Big). \ee Notice that the spectral curve defined by $H(x,y)$ is reducible, and thus we are not dealing with the standard case of the topological recursion.
 Nevertheless, here we take the second factor in this function which defines a plane curve:

-This classical curve coincide with the spectral curve \eqref{eq-speccurve-eo-qsc} for the Eynard-Orantin topological recursion after a shift $y\mapsto y+1$, and thus we will regard the Schr\"odinger equation $P\big( \Phi_0^{(N),B}(z) \big) =0$ as its quantum spectral curve in the sense of Gukov-Su{\l}kowski \cite{gs}.
+This classical curve coincides with the spectral curve \eqref{eq-speccurve-eo-qsc} for the Eynard-Orantin topological recursion after a shift $y\mapsto y+1$, and thus we will regard the Schr\"odinger equation $P\big( \Phi_0^{(N),B}(z) \big) =0$ as its quantum spectral curve in the sense of Gukov-Su{\l}kowski \cite{gs}.

 .
-The authors thank Prof. Jian Zhou for pointing out that the correction term in the formula \eqref{eq-npt-viaaffine-gbgw} coincide with the Bergman kernel used in \cite{zhou2}.
-The authors also thank Prof. Huijun Fan, Prof. Shuai Guo, Prof. Xiaobo Liu for encouragement, and Dr. Ce Ji for helpful discussions.
+We thank the anonymous referees for helpful suggestions.
+We also thank Prof. Jian Zhou for pointing out that the correction term in the formula \eqref{eq-npt-viaaffine-gbgw} coincide with the Bergman kernel used in \cite{zhou2}, and thank Prof. Huijun Fan, Prof. Shuai Guo, Prof. Xiaobo Liu, Prof. Xiangyu Zhou for encouragement, and Dr. Ce Ji for helpful discussions.
+C. Yang is supported by the NSFC grants (No. 12288201, 12401079), the China Postdoctoral Science Foundation (No. 2023M743717), and the China National Postdoctoral Program for Innovative Talents (No. BX20240407).